-Fact: Solar powered devices derive energy from the sun during the day but are effective even in the night.
-Have you ever observed solar powered lights on the highway.
+Fact: Solar-powered devices derive energy from the sun during the day but are effective even at the night.
+Have you ever observed solar-powered lights on the highway?
 They get charged by the sun during the day and usually work all the way through the night.
-So believing that solar powered devices work only during the day has no factual argument to support it.
+So believing that solar-powered devices work only during the day has no factual argument to support it.

 Myth: Solar panels are harmful for human health.

-Fact: Companies are aiming for an eco-friendly approach wherein they emphasise on eliminating the use of toxic substances in the creation of solar panels.
-This helps reduce the impact on environment and human health is not also not affected.
+Fact: Companies are aiming for an eco-friendly approach wherein they emphasize eliminating the use of toxic substances in the creation of solar panels.
+This helps reduce the impact on the environment and human health is not also not affected.

 Myth: Solar power is expensive.

 Fact: The initial installation of solar equipment may seem costly but considering the fact that the equipment usually requires very little maintenance and provides an affordable source of energy, the argument “solar power is expensive” is not the right one to make.
 Solar power is actually pocket-friendly in the long run.
 Over the years, the price of solar power has reduced to a great extent.